 All Hail Beavertails!

 The people who created the delicious beaver tail-shaped pastries called BeaverTails opened their first permanent kiosk in the ByWard Market neighbourhood in 1980, and the Canadian treats have been served there ever since!
-Try one of the regular flavours such as Cinnamon and Sugar or Maple, or the special Canada 150 flavour: Nanaimo Bar!
+Try one of the regular flavours such as Cinnamon and Sugar or Maple, or one of the fancier options with special toppings.
 Tip: Even the napkins are branded for photo perfection!

-Stroll along a one-kilometre path and immerse yourself into the magical world of MosaïCanada 150, with over one hundred Canadian-themed sculptures made of living plants!
-This photogenic and free event is taking place in Jacques Cartier Park in Gatineau, Quebec, near the Canadian Museum of History.
-Tip: Visit while you can because this living exhibit is temporary (June 30-October 15, 2017).
+Stroll along a one-kilometre path and immerse yourself into the magical world of Mosaïculture Gatineau 2018 which presents 45 larger-than-life sculptures made of living plants!
+This photogenic event is taking place June 22-October 15, 2018 in Jacques Cartier Park in Gatineau, Quebec, near the Canadian Museum of History.
+Tip: Purchase your ticket online ahead of time to maximize your time on site.

 Giant Signs Look Great Online

-Giant 3D letter signs make popular photo posts and Ottawa has two this year!
-Check out the giant OTTAWA sign at Inspiration Village in the ByWard Market neighbourhood as well as the CANADA 150 sign in nearby Majors Hill Park.
+Giant 3D letter signs make popular photo posts and you won’t want to miss the giant red OTTAWA sign near the corner of York and Sussex Drive in the ByWard Market neighbourhood.
 Tip: Play with the angles and try to get Parliament’s Peace Tower in your photos.

 Boats Corral on the Rideau Canal